ubiquity/rpc-handler/docs/product-context.md

-# Product Context: Permit2 RPC Manager Rewrite
+# Product Context: Permit2 RPC Proxy Service (Deno Deploy)

 ## 1. Problem Statement

-Developers building decentralized applications (dApps) often need to interact with various blockchain networks via RPC (Remote Procedure Call) endpoints.
-Managing these endpoints presents several challenges:
+Developers building decentralized applications (dApps) often need to interact with various blockchain networks via RPC (Remote Procedure Call) endpoints directly from the browser.
+This presents several challenges:

+- **CORS Issues:** Browsers enforce Cross-Origin Resource Sharing (CORS) policies, preventing frontend applications from directly calling many public RPC endpoints that lack permissive CORS headers.
+This forces developers to route requests through their own backend, adding complexity.
 - **Reliability:** Public RPC endpoints can be unreliable, experiencing downtime, rate limiting, or performance degradation.
-Manually switching endpoints is cumbersome and reactive.
+Building robust fallback logic on the frontend is difficult.
-- **Performance:** The latency of RPC endpoints varies significantly based on geographic location, server load, and network conditions.
-Choosing a suboptimal endpoint leads to slower application performance and a poor user experience.
+- **Performance:** The latency of RPC endpoints varies significantly.
+Frontend applications often cannot easily determine the fastest available endpoint for the user.
-- **Complexity:** Finding, configuring, and managing multiple RPC URLs for different chains adds complexity to dApp development.
-Developers need to handle fallback logic and endpoint selection themselves.
-- **Cost:** While many free public RPCs exist, identifying and prioritizing them requires effort.
-Some high-performance RPCs are paid services, which might not be suitable for all projects or users.
+- **Complexity:** Managing multiple RPC URLs per chain and implementing selection/fallback logic directly in the frontend increases bundle size and development effort.

 ## 2. Proposed Solution

-The rewritten `permit2-rpc-manager` solves these problems by providing an intelligent, automated RPC management layer:
+The Permit2 RPC Proxy Service, deployed on Deno Deploy, solves these problems by providing an intelligent, CORS-friendly intermediary:

-- **Abstract Complexity:**

-  - Simple interface (`Permit2RpcManager.send`) for making raw RPC calls
-  - Helper function (`readContract`) for easy read-only contract interactions
-  - Hides complex endpoint selection and validation logic
-  - Transparent fallback system that adapts to operation requirements
+- **Solves CORS:** Acts as a backend proxy, eliminating browser CORS restrictions by handling the upstream RPC calls server-side and returning responses with appropriate CORS headers.
+- **Abstracts Complexity:** Frontend applications only need to know the single proxy service URL (`https://<project>.deno.dev/rpc/{chainId}`).
+The service handles all the underlying RPC selection, testing, and fallback.

-- **Smart Selection:**
+- **Smart Selection:** Internally uses the proven `Permit2RpcManager` logic:

-  - Tests RPCs for latency, sync status, and Permit2 bytecode
+    - Tests RPCs from `src/rpc-whitelist.json` for latency, sync status, and Permit2 bytecode.
-  - Priority-based selection system:
-    1. Fastest fully compliant RPC (synced + correct bytecode)
-    2. Fastest synced RPC with incorrect bytecode (for basic operations)
-    3. Fastest syncing RPC (as last resort)
-  - Different selection criteria based on operation needs
-  - Detailed status tracking and error reporting

-- **Enhanced Reliability:**
+    - Prioritizes selection: `ok` > `wrong_bytecode` > `syncing`.
+    - Selects the fastest within each priority tier.

-  - Automatically routes through optimal endpoint
+- **Enhanced Reliability:** Automatically routes requests through the optimal available endpoint and transparently handles fallback if an endpoint fails.
-  - Intelligent fallback between different RPC tiers
-  - Caches test results for quick recovery
-  - Handles chain upgrades and reorgs gracefully

-- **Curated Sources:**
-  - Uses maintained whitelist of reliable RPCs
-  - Integrates with Chainlist data
-  - Focus on free, public endpoints
-  - Supports easy addition of custom RPCs
+- **Server-Side Caching:** Uses Deno KV to cache test results, improving performance for subsequent requests without relying on browser storage.

 ## 3. Target Users

-- Developers building dApps who need reliable and performant access to blockchain networks.
+- **Frontend dApp Developers:** Primarily benefits developers building browser-based applications who need reliable, performant, and CORS-compliant access to EVM chains.
-- Backend services interacting with blockchains.
-- Libraries or frameworks that require blockchain connectivity.
+- **Developers needing a simple RPC proxy:** Anyone who wants to abstract away RPC management behind a simple HTTP endpoint.

-## 4. User Experience Goals
+## 4. User Experience Goals (for the *end-user* of the dApp using this proxy)

-- **Simplicity:**

-  - Minimal configuration required
-  - Works out of the box for basic operations
-  - Clear error messages and status reporting

-- **Transparency:**

-  - Optional inspection of RPC status and selection
-  - Detailed logging for debugging
-  - Performance metrics and error tracking
-  - Visibility into fallback behavior

-- **Performance:**

-  - Optimized RPC routing based on operation type
-  - Quick response times through caching
-  - Efficient handling of node state changes
-  - Minimal overhead from validation checks
+- **Responsiveness:** Faster dApp interactions due to optimized RPC selection and server-side caching.
+- **Reliability:** Fewer transaction failures or errors caused by unreliable public RPCs.
+- **Seamlessness:** Users are unaware of the underlying RPC complexity; the dApp simply works.

+## 5. User Experience Goals (for the *developer* using this proxy)

+- **Simplicity:** Easy integration via a single HTTP endpoint format.
+No complex library setup needed on the frontend.
+- **Reduced Boilerplate:** Eliminates the need for frontend CORS workarounds and RPC management logic.
+- **Improved Performance:** Leverages server-side intelligence for optimal RPC routing.
-- **Reliability:**
+- **Reliability:** Offloads RPC fallback complexity to the service.
-  - Reduced errors from RPC issues
-  - Graceful handling of node sync states
-  - Smart fallback between RPC tiers
-  - Stable operation during chain events